birjj/blog/2024-04-18-notes-on-vue/index.md

 - How does this interact with TypeScript typing?
 Can I be sure of the details of how that works?
 Can I modify it?

 ## The bad: breaking with the system

-While [React is "just JavaScript"](https://daverupert.com/2018/06/the-react-is-just-javascript-myth/), Vue is definitely not.
-Vue's ecosystem encapsulates a lot of things, choosing to use a compiler to translate a custom-made language into the HTML, CSS and JS needed to render them in a browser.
-This comes with a lot of positives (as mentioned above), but also a few weird things that you'll have to learn that are just The Vue Way™️.
-These include:

 ### Functions that aren't functions